What Makes a Value-Add Property a Great Real Estate Investment?

-Everyone understands that when you fix something up, generally, you increase its value.
+Everyone understands that when you fix something up, generally speaking, you increase its value.
 When you apply this to private equity real estate, this is called value-add investing.

 In business, value-add refers to the extra features a company gives its products that go beyond standard expectations, such as free maintenance, training or warranties.
 These features can give goods and services a competitive edge that lets companies charge more for them — and inspires customers to pay those higher costs.